Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 );
 ```

-Clustering for dynamic tables is specified at creation via `CLUSTER BY` in the `CREATE DYNAMIC TABLE` statement.
-A separate `ALTER TABLE` statement isn’t required.
+You can specify clustering for dynamic tables when you create them using `CLUSTER BY` in the `CREATE DYNAMIC TABLE` statement.
+You don’t need to run a separate `ALTER TABLE` statement.

 ### Automatic clustering